CORPUS Projects, Publications, and Collections

 • Village Harmony: South African Choral Music (Mollie Stone, Department of Music, University of Chicago)

-At other institutions
+Projects at other institutions

 • Amache Research Project (Bonnie Clark, University of Denver; April Kamp-Whittaker, University of New Mexico)